-On May 31, 2018, WLF filed a brief urging the U.S. Supreme Court to review a Montana Supreme Court ruling that allows private landowners to challenge the EPA’s cleanup plan at one of the nation’s largest Superfund sites.
-In its brief, WLF argues that the Montana Supreme Court should have treated the case as a classic instance of conflict preemption.
+On June 10, 2019, the U.S. Supreme Court granted review of a Montana Supreme Court ruling that allows private landowners to challenge the EPA’s cleanup plan at one of the nation’s largest Superfund sites.
+WLF filed an amicus brief urging review.
+WLF argued that the Montana Supreme Court should have treated the case as a classic instance of conflict preemption.
 Instead, in allowing the landowners’ case to proceed, the state court gutted at least five discrete parts of CERCLA, including a provision that bars legal challenges to an EPA cleanup plan and a provision that bars cleanups conducted without EPA approval.
-As WLF explains in its brief, the Montana Supreme Court’s decision imperils the EPA’s work at Montana’s many Superfund sites.
-At each site, plaintiffs may now seek to implement various competing cleanup plans, each of which may impede and uproot the others.
-WLF’s brief asks the U.S. Supreme Court to review the case and restore CERCLA’s uniform application across the country.
+In October 2018, the U.S. Supreme Court called for the views of the United States as to whether the Court should grant review.
+The United States recommended that review be denied.
+In disagreeing with the United States and granting review, the Court has confirmed the importance of reestablishing a uniform interpretation of CERCLA.